ledisdb/ledisdb/README.md

 # LedisDB

 Ledisdb is a high performance NoSQL like Redis written by go.
-It supports some data structure like kv, list, hash, zset, bitmap,set,  and may be alternative for Redis.
+It supports some data structure like kv, list, hash, zset, bitmap,set.

 LedisDB now supports multiple databases as backend to store data, you can test and choose the proper one for you.